virtual-labs/exp-introduction-to-html-iitd/experiment/theory.md

 Web pages can be created and modified by using professional HTML editors.
 However, for learning HTML we recommend a simple text editor like Notepad or advance text editor like VS Code or Sublime.

-Step 1:  Open Notepad in your PC <br>
+**Step 1:**  Open Notepad in your PC. <br>
-Step 2:  Write Some HTML Code <br>
+**Step 2:**  Write Some HTML Code. <br>
-Step 3:  Save the HTML Page Name the file 'index.html' and set the encoding to UTF-8 (which is the preferred encoding for HTML files).<br>You can use either .htm or .html as file extension.
+**Step 3:**  Save the HTML Page Name the file 'index.html' and set the encoding to UTF-8 (which is the preferred encoding for HTML files).<br>You can use either .htm or .html as file extension.
 There is no difference, it is up to you.<br>
-Step 4:  View the HTML Page in Your Browser Open the saved HTML file in your favorite browser (double click on the file, or right-click - and choose 'Open with')
+**Step 4:**  View the HTML Page in Your Browser Open the saved HTML file in your favorite browser (double click on the file, or right-click - and choose 'Open with').

 ### 1.3 Structure of an HTML Document

 An HTML Document is mainly divided into two parts:
 <br>
 <ul>

     <li>HEAD: This contains the information about the HTML document.
 For Example, Title of the page, version of HTML, Meta Data etc.</li>
     <li>BODY: This contains everything you want to display on the Web Page.</li>

 </ul>

 ```